Blackbeard the Pirate: Production

 The film was based on an original story by DeVallon Scott.
 It was on the schedule at RKO for 16 months before being taken over by producer Edmund Grainger for his independent unit.
 It originally conceived as a vehicle for Faith Domergue.
 It was going to be filmed under the title Buccaneer Empire by director Robert Stevenson.
 Several months later RKO announced the lead would be played by Robert Newton, who had just enjoyed success playing Long John Silver in Treasure Island (1950).
 Production took a while to begin; for a time it seemed Newton might be replaced by Charles Laughton.
-Alan Le May was hired to rewrite the script shortly before filming began on 15 May 1952.
+Alan Le May was hired to rewrite the script shortly before filming began on May 15, 1952.

+Reception

+In his December 26, 1952 review in The New York Times, Howard Thompson wrote: “…This R. K. O. swashbuckler offers a lusty rogues gallery in opulent Technicolor, with little occasion for rejoicing, however.
+For while this piracy package streamlines history with salty good-naturedness, the material afforded Robert Newton, Linda Darnell, William Bendix and Keith Andes holds few pattern deviations… director Raoul Walsh does succeed in projecting some brisk, pictorial animation.
+As the agent, Mr. Andes brings muscular conviction to a fairly standard role.
+So, too, does the beauteous Miss Darnell, who looks fully capable of galvanizing a crew of her own. … But Mr. Newton, who is the whole picture, must be seen to be believed.
+Sporting a beehive chin growth that transmits a volume gamut of roars and even belches, the actor wallows through an outrageously flamboyant caricature of his Long John Silver part in Disney's Treasure Island.”